It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 A cappella may include singing, vocal sound effects, and sound effects made with the body like clapping or slapping.
 There are several traditional and modern movements such as religious music, choirs, barbershop, doo-wop, doit, beatboxing and so on.

 Traditionally, religious music and holidays' songs like Christmas carols might be performed without any instrumental accompaniment.
 (This was an Enforced Trope

 for Shaker religious music.)
 Also gospel music and choir performances often don't feature any instruments.

-Barbershop is uniquely American style, typical by consonant four-part chords for every melody sung in homophony.
+Barbershop is a uniquely American style, typified by consonant four-part chords for every melody sung in homophony.
 They usually perform easily understandable lyrics and easy melodies.
 You may also recognize them by their striped outfits with straw hats

 Doit is vocal ornamentation used in jazz music.
 Doo-wop is a style of vocal-based rhythm and blues music developed in black communities in the 1940s, achieving mainstream popularity in the 1950s and early 1960s.